-With either of the Capital One cards, you’ll earn 2X points per dollar on every purchase.
-The great thing about them is that there’s no cap – you’ll earn 2X points on all purchases you make throughout the year.
+With either of the Capital One cards, you’ll earn 2X miles per dollar on every purchase.
+The great thing about them is that there’s no cap – you’ll earn 2X miles on all purchases you make throughout the year.
 You can transfer Venture or Spark Miles to various airline partners at a 2:1.5 ratio — this means you’re essentially earning 1.5X airline miles per dollar.

 The card on this list you’re probably the least familiar with is the Citi AT&T Access Card.
 If you’re looking to earn Citi ThankYou points, this should be a go-to card if you shop online.

 The Citi AT&T Access Card is one of the only cards with a bonus category for online shopping.
 You’ll earn 2X ThankYou points for every dollar you spend online.
 While Citi doesn’t provide an official list of online merchants that will earn 2X, experience shows that popular sites such as Amazon, Best Buy, Target, and Walmart are included.
 Just remember this is for online purchases only, not in-store purchases.

 With these cards, you can be sure to earn more than 1X on all online purchases.
 All you have to do is decide what points you need to help you book your next trip.

 Chase Ink Cash: Staples, Office Depot, Office Max

 If you’re shopping at an office supply store, such as Staples or Office Depot, you should use the Chase Ink Cash card for your purchases.
 You’ll earn 5X Ultimate Rewards for every dollar you spend.
 Seriously, who wouldn’t want to earn 5X on an iPad?